bdougie/git-twitch/README.md

 ### 3. [Create a webhook](https://docs.github.com/en/github/supporting-the-open-source-community-with-github-sponsors/configuring-webhooks-for-events-in-your-sponsored-account#managing-webhooks-for-events-in-your-sponsored-account)

-In your newly forked repo created a webhook from the repo settings that points it to the new smee channel.
+In your newly forked repo, create a webhook from the repo settings that points it to the new smee channel.

 ![creating a webhook](https://user-images.githubusercontent.com/5713670/107150060-f03c6e80-6929-11eb-9d68-2c659f81f7a4.png)